lucaatorelli/CircularLoopstation/README.md

 ### Control box
 <p align="center"><img aling="center" src="images/Control box.png" /></p>

-The control box contains has 2 statements, simple and advanced.
+The control box has 2 configurations: simple and advanced.
 In the bottom of this section appears some warning messages and is visualized the metronome while recording.
 Simple state contains three buttons:
 - Recording: that allow to start recording,